YPares/gaast/README.md

 ### Immediate roadmap

 - Versor exponentiation & logarithm
-- Change the inputs used by a SpecializedGaExpr (ie. re-using a "precompiled" expression with different inputs that respect the same "schema").
+- Change the inputs used by a SpecializedAst (ie. re-using a "precompiled" expression with different inputs that respect the same "schema").
 It's doable right know by using a custom mutable datatype that implements the `Graded` trait, but a more convenient API should be built